 If you are going through a difficult phase of life and you are dealing with stress, student societies membership is first and foremost recommendation for you.
 You will remain busy in healthy activities which could improve your mental health and could play a crucial role in your stress reduction.

-On the other hand, instead of joining a gym, join a sports society, like the football society make friends, have fun and increase your fitness, at the same time.
+On the other hand, instead of joining a gym, join a sports society, like football society make friends, have fun and increase your fitness, at the same time.

 2.8 Have Fun

 Finally, the most important thing is to have fun!
-With all of the hard work you’re doing – from studying for exams to searching for an internship – you deserve some down time.
+With all of the hard work you’re doing – from studying for exams to searching for an internship – you deserve some downtime.

 It’s definitely good to get this kind of experience when you’ve got so much backup.
 Employers certainly want to see that you’ve had positions of responsibility, and you can definitely use your experience to show you’ve got communication, teamwork and organisation skills.
 Your studies and personal life need one another to run smoothly for you to succeed.
 How are you supposed to be happy if you spend all your time working around your course and nothing else?

-Keeping up with your university work can give you a real sense of achievement and getting involved with your choice of society will keep those positive and happy vibes going without burning out on essays and reading.
+Keeping up with your university work can give you a real sense of achievement and get involved with your choice of society will keep those positive and happy vibes going without burning out on essays and reading.
 After interviewing a lot of students, I can bet you that by joining such societies you will become more productive in your academic and professional life as compared to those who were just bright in their studies.